ETH Zurich: Collegium Helveticum

 The Collegium Helveticum is an Institute for Advanced Study.
 It is jointly supported and operated by the ETH Zurich, the University of Zurich and the Zurich University of the Arts.
 It is dedicated to transdisciplinary research and acts as a think tank as well.
 Fellows are elected for five years to work together on a particular subject.
 For the period 2016–2020, the research focus is on digital societies.

 ETH Zurich Foundation

 The ETH Zurich Foundation is a legal entity on its own (a Swiss non-profit foundation) and as such not part of the ETH Zurich.
 Its purpose is to raise funds to support chosen institutes, projects, faculty and students at the ETH Zurich.
 It receives charitable donations from companies, foundations and private individuals.
-It can be compared with university endowments in the USA.
+It can be compared with university endowments in the US.
 However, the ETH Zurich is a public university so that the funds of this foundation are much smaller than at comparable private universities.
 Examples of funded teaching and research are: